Autism Insurance in Maryland

 Habilitative services are therapeutic services that are provided to enhance the child’s ability to function.
-Habilitative Services include, but are not limited to, Physical Therapy, Occupational Therapy, Speech Therapy and Behavioral Health treatment, including Applied Behavioral Analysis (effective March 17, 2014) for the treatment of a child with Autism or an Autism Spectrum Disorder.
+Habilitative Services include, but are not limited to, Physical Therapy, Occupational Therapy, Speech Therapy and Behavioral Health treatment, including Applied Behavioral Analysis for the treatment of a child with Autism or an Autism Spectrum Disorder.

 Habilitative services are different from rehabilitative services, which are geared towards reacquiring a skill that has been lost or impaired due to illness or an accident.
 It is not uncommon for providers and Carriers to confuse Habilitative Services with Rehabilitative Services.
 Under Maryland law, insurance companies may not limit coverage for medically necessary habilitative services.
 Insurance companies may, and often do, limit coverage for rehabilitative services.

 Medically necessary habilitative services for children younger than nineteen years of age and diagnosed with Autism or Autism Spectrum Disorder include:

 - Behavioral health treatment, including applied behavior analysis (ABA).
 ABA may not be denied on the basis that it is experimental or investigational

 - Psychological care, including direct or consultative services and psychotherapy